mouhammadAbdallah/Snake_Game_Assembly/README.md

-automatic and manual snake game

-by: Mohamad Abdallah
-run it on Easy68k

-keys:
+the typical snake game which can be played manually or in smart mode (autonomously) using Assembly on Easy68k.

+Usage:

 Up   :8
 Down :5